-- Copy the RSTe_f6_iaStorA_winxxx folder (depending on your OS version) under the Boot\RSTe folder in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
+- 1. Copy the IRST folder under \Boot in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
 When the screen requesting you to load the driver appears, select Browse. - 3.
-Insert the USB thumb drive and then browse to the folder that you previously copied. - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation
+Insert the USB thumb drive and then browse to the location of the driver.
+The locations of the drivers are as follows: